Playing Poker Online in Maryland – Legal or Illegal?

 Last updated: June 11, 2018 at 12:46pm by Savanah – The state lottery broke all-time records in revenue for the 2016 fiscal year; $1.9 billion (previous record was $1.8 billion in 2012). $156.55 million was generated from Maryland’s six casinos last month (May).
 The $1.4 billion MGM National Harbor Casino opened on December 8, 2016, which is the 6th casino in the state.
 A bill to legalize home poker games, HB 127, passed the House, Senate, and was signed into law in May of 2016 by Governor Hogan.
 Also, there is a good chance lottery sales over the internet will be passed in the near future, which only helps the idea of legalizing poker online in the future.

 Online Poker in Maryland – Estimated Date of Legalization: 2019-2020

 This question comes up often and like a majority of states in the USA, including Maryland, it’s walking a tight rope.
 Although there are several laws stating gambling is illegal in certain forms, i.e. sports betting, there is no law specifically stating it is illegal to play poker on the World Wide Web.
-Click this link to learn more about other state-by-state poker and gambling laws on our page dedicated to US poker laws.
+You can learn more about other state-by-state poker and gambling laws on our page dedicated to US poker laws.

 Although several people think the state of Maryland is strict when it comes to gambling online, and in general for that matter, there are some instances within the state that show some hopeful signs when it comes to the internet.
 One good example is they are looking to legalize online lottery games to their citizens, including: